-The Food Safety and Standards Act, 2006 was passed by both Lok Sabha and Rajya Sabha and received the assent of the President on 23rd August 2006.
+The Food Safety and Standards Act 2006, or as it is generally called FSSAI Act, was passed by both Lok Sabha and Rajya Sabha and received the assent of the President on 23rd August 2006.
 The Act is a comprehensive and modern piece of legislation and a step towards the consolidation of different food laws.
 It aims at the elimination of multi-level and multi-departmental control.
 The Act repeals the Prevention of Food Adulteration Act,1954 and the following Orders:

 - Fruits Products Order,1955